World of Warcraft: Mists of Pandaria: Siege of Orgrimmar

-Garrosh Hellscream's reckless thirst for power has led him to do the unthinkable: from beneath the Vale of Eternal Blossoms, he has seized the detached heart of the dead Old God Y'Shaarj to use as a tool of war, unleashing horrors upon the sacred valley.
-The warchief has also turned against other members of the Horde to create a purely orcish force of his own.
-Now this "True Horde" is amassing strength within Orgrimmar's iron ramparts.
-With Garrosh bent on total victory, he plans to demonstrate the potency of the True Horde by conquering not just the Alliance but the whole of Azeroth.
-After champions purify the vale, they are called on to follow their faction in bringing Garrosh to justice.
+Garrosh Hellscream obtains the heart of the dead Old God Y'Shaarj from beneath the Vale of Eternal Blossoms and uses its power as a weapon, causing further descruction in the region.
+He also turns against other members of the Horde and forms a predominantly orcish force known as the "True Horde", based in Orgrimmar.
+Garrosh intents to use the force to defeat the Alliance and expand his control across Azeroth.
+After the Vale is purified, the player's faction moves against Garrosh.

 Leaders of the Alliance and Horde lay siege to Hellscream's capital in order to topple the ruthless Warchief.
 The leaders of Azeroth then agree to prosecute Garrosh for war crimes in Pandaria.
 Vol'jin, for his contributions in Garrosh's downfall, is chosen as the new warchief of the Horde.
 King Varian Wrynn decides to end the conflict with the Horde but warns them that the Alliance will return to end them should they return to their honorless warmongering ways.